ironbar/arc25/docs/05_Solution_Summary.md

 On the other hand, the solutions for the semi-private evaluation relied on search. o3 and other reasoning models search the space of natural language programs to find solutions for novel tasks.
-Other methods pioneered by Greenblatt searched the space of python programs.
+Other methods pioneered by Greenblatt searched the space of Python programs.

 Humans use both methods, when we approach a new task we try different approaches to try to solve it and we learn from the failures.
 When trying subsequent approaches we do not repeat the mistakes, we try